larryhastings/big/README.md

 * `column_number` - the column this line starts on,
   starting at the `column_number` passed in, and adjusted when characters are removed from the beginning of `line`
+* `end` - the end-of-line string stripped from the end of this line, if there was one

 The `tab_width` keyword-only parameter is an integer, representing how many spaces wide a tab character should be.
 It isn't used by